hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/Nginx-Load-Balancer-Reverse-Proxy/Reverse-Proxy-Setup/readme.md

 For this, We create a file under ```etc/nginx/sites-available```.
 I chose to name it ```reverse-proxy.conf```.<br/>
 Here, we will define **upstream** blocks that are each used to define a cluster that you can proxy requests to.
 In this block, we are going to pass the <IP:PORT> of our NGINX Ingress Controller.
 Note that if your cluster has an internal Load Balancer, we just need to put it's EXTERNAL_IP.<br/>
 We also define a **location** block where we are going to define where to redirect the request via **proxy_pass**.
 We are also going to set the headers for **proxy_set_headers** in order to successfully direct our request.<br/>
 We will also make use og NGINX variables **$host** to grab the host from our request and assign it to the **upstream** variable.
-This way, we are going to name our upstream blocks the same way as our host request and pass then to the proxy_pass instruction. <br/>
+This way, we are going to name our upstream blocks the same way as our host request and pass them to the proxy_pass instruction. <br/>
 The **listen** instruction defines the port that NGINX listens on.<br/>Our file will look like this:
 ```
 upstream example.cluster1.com {
-	server <Ingress-Controller's IP:PORT>;
-}

-upstream example.cluster2.com {
 	server <Ingress-Controller's IP:PORT>;
 }

 server {